gridsuite/deployment/README.md

 $ chmod 777 cases postgres elasticsearch init
 ```

-Optional : **cases** can be stored either on your filesystem, either in a minio container.
-If you choose the filesystem option, nothing need to be done.
+Be careful: **cases** are stored only in a minio container.
+Nothing to be done for that

-If you opt for the S3 option and the minio container, you have to define the following environnement variable : **STORAGE_TYPE=S3**

-You can choose the filesystem option explicitly with : **STORAGE_TYPE=FS**

 | :warning:  These environment variables must be set and subdirectories created before running any containers with docker-compose ! |